Norfolk Island convict mutinies: 1842 rebellion

 On the morning of 21 June 1842, a convict work party aboard the Governor Phillip at Cascade were let out to start unloading the launch of the brig, as they had to make way for a ship that had arrived from Sydney.
-After seeing that only a serjeant and two soldiers were on deck, the convicts overpowered them and held the Governor Phillip for roughly half an hour before the soldiers trapped below deck were able to retake the brig.
+After seeing that only a sergeant and two soldiers were on deck, the convicts overpowered them and held the Governor Phillip for roughly half an hour before the soldiers trapped below deck were able to retake the brig.
 Five mutineers and one soldier were killed in the affray, and another two soldiers were severely wounded.
 Three of the soldiers that were initially confined below deck were also scalded badly when the convicts poured boiling hot water through gaps in a hatch that they had bolted shut.

-At trial, one of the convicts was released for saving a soldier who had been thrown over aboard.
+At trial, one of the convicts was released for saving a soldier who had been thrown overboard.
 Five other convicts were put to death, one of whom received a reprieve and was instead transported for life.
-The other four convicts were hanged in November 1840.
+The other four convicts were hanged in November.
 The Australian reported, "We heard several of those employed about the gaol remark that they had never witnessed men come to the scaffold so firm, yet in so resigned and devotional a state of mine."